elastic/kibana/packages/kbn-esql-validation-autocomplete/README.md

 ## Folder structure

-This library enables all the advanced features for ES|QL within Monaco, as validation, autocomplete, hover, etc...
+This library enables all the advanced features for ES|QL, as validation, autocomplete, hover, etc...
 The package is structure as follow:

 ```